 Chronic mercury exposure can cause damage to the central nervous system, kidneys and stomach.

-GerES V is screening the urine of children and adolescents for mercury concentrations, which would mainly reflect the absorption of inorganic mercury.
+GerES V examined the urine of children and adolescents for mercury concentrations, which would mainly reflect the absorption of inorganic mercury.

 Cadmium in urine and blood